Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - repugnant: (behavior or beliefs) very unpleasant, causing a feeling of disgust.
 Detestable.
 - relish: To like/enjoy something.
 (Def 2: (idea/thought of something) you feel pleasure that it's going to happen.)

+- stoop: head and shoulders bent forwards and down.
+- embroiled: to cause someone to become involved in an argument or a difficult situation.
+- baffled: to cause someone to be completely unable to understand or explain something.
+- peckish: slightly hungry.
+- bountiful: large in amount.
+- dainty: small, delicate, and often moving in a careful way.
+- flustered: upset and confused.
+- trudging: to walk slowly with lots of effort, esp. over a difficult surface or while carrying something heavy.

+- aghast: suddenly filled with strong feelings of shock and worry.
+- dejected: unhappy, disappointed, or without hope.
+- groggy: weak and unable to think clearly or walk correctly, usually because of tiredness or illness.
+- **contemplating**: to spend time considering a possible future action, or to consider one particular thing for a long time in a serious and quiet way.
+- disparage: to criticize someone/something in a way that shows you don't respect/value him, her, or it.
+- subsume: to include something/someone as part of a larger group.

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/